SasanTazayoni/space-invaders/README.md

 One of the key values this application provides to users is the opportunity to relive the magic of Space Invaders with a modern flair.
 The introduction of diverse alien projectiles deepens gameplay complexity, urging players to engage in proactive thinking, rapid thought-processing, and quick reaction speeds.
 This reinvented classic serves as a delightful reminder of the roots of video gaming while catering to the evolving tastes and expectations of today's gamers.
 Ultimately, the application offers both nostalgia and innovation, making it a must-play for fans of the original and a captivating experience for newcomers seeking retro-inspired gaming with a twist.

+Important note: The canvas elements within the application do not dynamically scale with browser resizing, limiting its compatibility to desktops and laptops.
+To ensure optimal gameplay and responsiveness, it is highly recommended to play the app in full-screen mode.

 You can play the game [here](https://sasantazayoni.github.io/space-invaders/).